Joe Ben Wheat: Career at University of Colorado

-Shortly after graduating in 1953 he was hired as the first curator of anthropology by the University of Colorado Museum of Natural History, a position he held for the remainder of his career.
-Following his graduation he also started his teaching career in 1953 working as an assistant professor at the University of Colorado in Boulder, Colorado.
-In 1957 Wheat became an associate professor and five years later a professor of natural history, a position he maintained until the end of his career in 1988.
+Shortly after graduating in 1953 he was hired as the first curator of anthropology by the University of Colorado Museum of Natural History, a role he held for the remainder of his career.
+The prospect of working with Earl H. Morris was what originally drew him to the position.
+He also started working as an assistant professor at the University of Colorado in Boulder, Colorado the same year.
+In 1957 Wheat became an associate professor and five years later a professor of natural history, a position he maintained until his retirement in 1988.
 Throughout his career he was part of many memberships, organizations, and review boards.
 Most notably, beginning in 1966 he served two years as president of the Society for American Archaeology.

 Excavations

-Point of Pines and Crooked Ridge village were two of Wheat's early excavation sites.
-His dissertation of his work at Crooked Ridge Village was the basis for two publications, which have become standards in Mogollon archaeology.
 In 1953, shortly after being elected the curator of the University of Colorado Museum, Wheat and the museum received pottery found at the site of a house that had burned down with a letter from a farmer of Yellow Jacket, Colorado.
 Wheat recognized that the pottery was probably dated AD 500-750 and accepted the offer, which would allow him to study early pit-house sites of the Mesa Verde region.
 Previously named "The Stevenson Site" after the farmer who had found the pottery, Wheat changed the original name to a methodical name using the Smithsonian nomenclature, 5MT1.
 Wheat's work at Yellow Jacket spanned over 30 years (1954–1991).
 These three sites, 5MT1-3, had unusual and interesting features never been seen before and were a great discovery of the Mesa Verde region.
 During this long excavation period at Yellow Jacket Wheat also worked on other excavation sites, such as the Olsen-Chubbuck Bison Kill Site from 1958 to 60 and the Jurgens Site from 1968 to 70.